billy-pk/DeepResearchAgent/README.md

 research_agents.py: A module containing Tavily Search Client and web_search_agent that can be instantiated and managed by the lead_research_agent.

-requirement_gathering.py:  Handles the initial phase of understanding and clarifying the research query, defining the scope, and identifying key information needs.
+requirement_gathering.py:  Handles the initial phase of understanding, thus clarifying the research query, defining the scope, and identifying key information needs.

 synthesis_agent.py: Responsible for combining findings from various sources, identifying patterns, extracting key insights, and generating a coherent research report.

 citation_agent.py: Manages the tracking and formatting of sources, ensuring proper attribution and referencing for all gathered information.

-tools.py: A collection of different agents tjhat are used as tools for  web search, synthesis and citatation.
+tools.py: A collection of different agents that are used as tools for  web search, synthesis and citation.

 config.py: Stores configuration settings and other customizable parameters for the llms.